 In addition to our work in Massachusetts, Mass Audubon has been an influential player in national ocean conservation policy.

-National Policy for the Stewardship of the Ocean, Coasts, and Great Lakes
+National Policy for the Stewardship of the Ocean, Coasts, & Great Lakes

-Soon after Massachusetts adopted the Ocean Management Plan, Mass Audubon encouraged the Obama Administration to do the same at the national level.
-After forming a task force, President Obama issued an Executive Order creating a National Policy for the Stewardship of the Ocean, Coasts, and Great Lakes, and an Implementation Plan was formed to address some of the most pressing challenges facing our ocean resources.
+Soon after Massachusetts adopted the Ocean Management Plan, Mass Audubon encouraged the development of a similar plan at the federal level.
+During his time in office, President Obama issued an Executive Order creating a National Policy for the Stewardship of the Ocean, Coasts, and Great Lakes, and an Implementation Plan was formed to address some of the most pressing challenges facing our ocean resources.